haojian/privacysys/index.md

 ## Course Content and Format

-- The course will be based primarily on a reading list of about 30 recent papers from top conferences such as SIGMOD, VLDB, NeurIPS, ICLR, NSDI, and OSDI, organized into topics.
+- The course will be based primarily on a reading list of about 30 recent papers from top conferences such as SIGCHI, Ubicomp, S&P, Usenix Secuirty, CCS, and NSDI, organized into topics.

 - Each student has to read and submit their individual reviews of about 18 specified papers in the reading list by the deadline corresponding to each paper.
 The reviews will have a prescribed format and will have to be submitted via a given Google Form (not via email).
 See the Schedule for more details.
 For some advice on how to read a research paper with an evaluative but also appreciative mindset, read this excellent article.